pytr-org/pytr/README.md

     export_transactions                 Create a CSV with the deposits and removals ready for importing into Portfolio Performance
     completion                          Print shell tab completion
+    transactions                        Export all transactions directly from the API to a file (JSON)

 Options:
   -h, --help                            show this help message and exit